My rate for copyediting is reasonable and competitive—and based on the assignment at hand. For individuals who

 As your content editor, I will read your manuscript

-My goal as copy editor is to help you produce
+My goal as your copy editor will be to help you produce

 a smooth and enjoyable read.
 That means editing for grammar and syntax, spelling and consistency.
 I will query when a question

 arises (or when a fact seems not quite right), and I will verify the spellings of all proper nouns and titles.
-When I catch redundancies,
+When I catch

-I will be your second set of eyes, the fresh set that
+I will be your second set of eyes—the fresh set that

 catches minor and not-so-minor errors.
-It is my job to make your copy be the best it can be.
+It will be my job to help you make your copy be the best it can be.